PPN 013 (PA 2023)

 2. The Mid-Tier Contract for goods and/or services procurements which are not particularly complex and do not require formal dialogue or negotiation with potential suppliers.
 The Mid-Tier Contract may be used where the likely contract value (over the whole of the intended contract term) is above relevant procurement thresholds, but falls below approximately £20m.
 It may also be used if a contract is more complex or critical, but below relevant procurement thresholds.

-Where in-scope organisations are purchasing bespoke goods or services, or goods or services that cannot be facilitated by a suitable government framework, they should adopt one of the standard contracts above, rather than creating a bespoke contract.
+Where in-scope organisations are purchasing bespoke goods or services, or goods or services that cannot be obtained through a suitable government commercial tool, such as a framework agreement, they should use one of the standard contracts described in sections 1 to 3 above, rather than create a bespoke contract.

 Objective at this commercial stage